kingston-hackSpace/Electrical-Safety-Practices-for-Creative-Projects/README.md

 ----
 ### Safe Use of Extension Leads & Multi-Adaptors

-- Most UK extension leads are rated 13 A at 230 V

-- Never exceed the total current rating of the lead
+- Most UK extension leads are rated 13 A at 230V.
+Never exceed the total current rating of the lead

 - Avoid lead chains: they can cause overheats.